 Plants typically grow in shaded places with dry to moist soils.
 Habitats include: forests, forest clearings, forest edges or paths, riverbanks, lake shores, disturbed and cultivated sites and occasionally in open sites.
 So far only two populations of small-flowered jewelweed have been found in Washington state, both in King County.
 View the county level distribution map here.

 How Does it Reproduce?

-Small-Flowered Jewelweed reproduces by seed.
-Like many touch-me-nots, this plant explosively ejects its seeds up to 10 feet away when touched.
-Seed also float in fast-moving water and are helped further by being carried on animals and birds, footwear, vehicle tires, and with timber.
+Small-flowered jewelweed reproduces by seed.
+Capsules can explosively eject their seeds many feet when touched.
+Seed also float in water and are helped further by being carried on animals and birds, footwear, vehicle tires, and with timber.